bosniankicks/Kurva-Krome/README.md

 PLEASE Leave a star!
 I greatly appreciate the recognition

+if you want to donate to the cause -- venmo(bosniankicks) - cashapp($bosniankicks) -- helps me buy my redbulls needed for these projects xD

 Dm me on discord @pickumaternu or join https://discord.gg/pCDsrSXQa9 for help :D